Spinal Decompression Surgery in Haywards Heath

 Back in your private room

-- Once you are back in your room, our nursing team will continue to check on you to make sure you are recovering well.
-After you’ve recovered from any effects of the anaesthetic, you can have something to eat and drink
+Once you are back in your room, our nursing team will continue to check on you to make sure you are recovering well.
+After you’ve recovered from any effects of the anaesthetic, you can have something to eat and drink.
+Be sure and tell us if you are in any pain.

-- You will be encouraged to get up and move around as soon as possible - usually within 24 hours of your operation
+You will be encouraged to get up and move around as soon as possible - usually within 24 hours of your operation.
+Please wait for a member of our nursing to help you out of bed for the first time.

-- The length of your stay in hospital will depend on the degree of decompression performed.
-Be sure and discuss this with your surgeon
+The length of your stay in hospital will depend on the degree of decompression performed.
+Most patients spend 1-4 nights in hospital and your consultant and nursing team will make sure you're safe and ready to go home.

 Most people make a good recovery and return to normal activities following spinal decompression.
 As with any surgery there can be complications: